amishra-stats/nbfar/CONTRIBUTING.md

 ### Pull request process

-To contribute a change to `latentcor`, you follow these steps:
+To contribute a change to `nbfar`, you follow these steps:

 1. Create a branch in git, give it a descriptive name, and make your changes.
 2. Push branch to GitHub and issue a pull request (PR).